ElektraInitiative/libelektra/doc/markdownlinkconverter/README.md

-The Markdown Link Converter (MLC) is used as input filter in doxygen, if a markdown file is desired to be in the API documentation it only must have the extension `md` and be in the `INPUT` path.
+The Markdown Link Converter (MLC) is used as input filter in doxygen, if a markdown file is desired to be in the API documentation it only must have the extension `.md` and be in the `INPUT` path.

-The MLC gives each markdown file a header `{ #header }` witch is attached to a title and converts the links of other markdown files to refer to this header.
-This conversions happens in 2 passes, witch is needed because there can be files with no title.
+The MLC gives each markdown file a header `{ #header }` which is attached to a title and converts the links of other markdown files to refer to this header.
+This conversion happens in 2 passes, which is needed because there can be files with no title.

 ## Further improvements (which will be introduced in a later version):